defuse/passgenr/README.md

 # passgenr

+**THIS CODE IS UNDER CONSTRUCTION, IT SHOULD NOT BE RELIED ON TO GENERATE SECURE PASSWORDS YET.**

 `passgenr` is a Rust library for generating cryptographically-secure random passwords.
 It is a port of my earlier password generating tool, [passgen](https://github.com/defuse/passgen) (which was written in C).